brodieaustin/poisoned-well-novel/poisoned-well.md

 ***

 In the middle of the night, Manan opened her eyes.
-She couldn't say why.
-She didn't sit up or make any sounds, but kept her eyes open, watching and listening.
+She could not say why.
+She did not sit up or make any sounds, but kept her eyes open, watching and listening.
 She had learned that appearing to be asleep when you were not was very useful.
 She rolled towards the wagon, thinking that she heard a creaking noise.

 She heard it again.
 And the wagon seemed to bounce on its springs.
 She sat up now, scanning the perimeter of their little camp.
 The bright moon made it easy to see, but try as she might she could not see anyone keeping watch.
 Whose turn was it now?
 The hunter, the shadowy man, and the lithe man had each retreated under their traveling cloaks.
 Where was the stocky man?

 She thought she heard struggling in the wagon.
 Then a man's cry broke the night's silence.
 The stocky man leaped from the wagon, a knife drawn.
 He saw Manan and rushed to her with startling speed.
 He grabbed her before she could react, cupped his hand roughly over his mouth, dragging her away from the camp.
 "Do you think you're the only one to keep secrets little girl?" he said in a hissing, whispering voice.

 He ran the knife lightly back and forth across her throat.
-"I don't know if I'd prefer you live or dead, but you'll get that girl for me...."
+"I do not know if I'd prefer you live or dead, but you'll get that girl for me...."

 Before he could finish the thought, Manan brought draw her leg back and slammed her heel into his leg.
-He winced, but didn't falter.
+He winced, but did not falter.
 But she managed to twist away from him and shouted "Get away from me!"

 The rest of the camp stirred.
 The hunter bolted up and rushed to her.
 "What's happening here?" he asked, wielding his ax.